AbbyJiayuanLI/cs231n-lecture-notes/README.md

 # cs231n-lecture-notes
-This is the collection of my notes (more like a framework) on the course [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/) from Stanford University.
+This is the collection of my notes (less detail, more like a framework) on the course [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/) from Stanford University.

 Notes are based on my summary and lecture materials.
 Some points are omitted due to time limitation.